 Physical Rating: Easy

-- Casas particulares - These are private houses licensed by the government under strict conditions to rent en-suite rooms to foreigners.
+- These are licensed accommodations by the government under strict conditions to rent en-suite rooms to foreigners.
 A sort of micro bed and breakfast that has been set up in people’s homes.
 Casas have been hand selected and inspected to ensure the highest standard.
 You are able to read more about them here

 - 2 lunches

-- Commercial flights are available from American Airlines, United Airlines, Delta Airlines, JetBlue, Spirit Airlines and Frontier Airlines.
+- Commercial flights are available on JetBlue (direct from JFK), United (direct from EWR), American, Delta and Southwest.

 See you later Cuba!